-The writing and editorial processes of the journal are based on the principles and guidelines established by the International Committee of Medical Journal Editors (ICMJE).
-All submitted manuscripts are initially evaluated by the Editorial Office for language and technical compliance.
-At this stage, it is verified whether the submission has been prepared and formatted in accordance with the journal’s author guidelines.
-Manuscripts that do not comply may be rejected with justification or returned to the corresponding author for revision.
+The principles and guidelines established by the International Committee of Medical Journal Editors (ICMJE) are adopted in the journal's writing and editorial processes.
+Manuscripts submitted to the journal are first evaluated by the Editorial Office for language and technical proficiency.
+At this stage, it is checked whether the study has been prepared and submitted in accordance with the journal's guidelines.
+Manuscripts that do not comply with the guidelines may be rejected with justification or returned to the corresponding author for corrections.
+Manuscripts passing the technical review undergo scientific evaluation by at least two independent reviewers who are experts in their fields, in accordance with the double-blind peer review principle.
+This number may be increased depending on the sufficiency of the reviewer evaluation reports.
+The final decision regarding all submissions rests with the authority and responsibility of the Editor.

 I. Cover letter and Title page,